 For large, complex and high dollar value projects, individual procurement strategies are developed to encompass all the related requirements.
 Contracting Officers are often part of the project team to ensure that requirements are tracked and procured in time to meet project deadlines.
 In some cases, separate contracting units are set up due to the size of the project.
 This model was successfully used in the past for major events such as the Vancouver Olympics and the G8/G20.

-The level of RCMP contracting activity, both in terms of dollar value and transactions, is expected to closely resemble activity in the 2013-2014 fiscal year.
+The level of RCMP contracting activity, both in terms of dollar value and transactions, is expected to closely resemble activity in the 2014/2015 fiscal year, although there is increased activity in the construction of detachments, particularly in the West of Canada.
 There remains a climate of fiscal restraint within the RCMP.

 For information on doing business with the Government of Canada, please visit the Buy and Sell Website.